F5Networks/terraform-provider-bigip/docs/userguide/fast-integration/create-http.rst

 |

 Now you want to add a second virtual server or application in the same tenant.
-Create a second main.tf file in app2 folder with the following:
+Create a second main.tf file in the app2 folder with the following:

-Create 5 files in folder cd ~/terraform/scenario3/app2:
+Create 5 files in folder ``cd ~/terraform/scenario3/app2``:

 - main.tf
 - variables.tf